 99 Legislative text Article 22 - Requirements relating to transparency (v) any material amendment to transaction documents.
 STS criteria 99. (v) any material amendment to transaction documents.
 Verified?
-Yes PCS Comment A covenant to publish without delay any significant event including any significant events described in article 7(1)(g) of the STS Regulation is contained in Section 4 POST-ISSUANCE REPORTING e) Information referred to Securitisation Regulation paragraph (d) EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines - statements on background and rationale EDITING NOTITIES OF STANDING STRANDING STRANDI EBA Final non-ABCP STS Guidelines
+Yes PCS Comment 7 paragraph 1 of the Securitisation Regulation, the Originator and the Issuer shall make available to ent authorities referred to in article 29 of the Securitisation Regulation and, upon request, to potential (vi) without undue delay, where point (v) does not apply, any significant event such as: [] (e) any material amendment to Transaction Documents.>>. l· EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines